slv-ai/SST2-bert-kserve/README.md

 # SST2-bert-kserve

+🎯 What This Project Does

-  Fine-tuning a BERT model using PyTorch on the Stanford Sentiment Treebank (SST-2) dataset for binary sentiment classification.
-Includes model training, evaluation, and REST API deployment setup using FastAPI and Docker, with Kubernetes/KServe deployment.
+Fine-tunes BERT on the Stanford Sentiment Treebank (SST-2) dataset Packages the model in a Docker container with a Flask API Deploys to Kubernetes with auto-scaling and load balancing Serves via KServe for advanced ML serving capabilities